-I received my first lesson on Communism and experienced the searing pain of unrequited love and tragedy in Ayn Rand’s, We the Living and there were weeks of loud cheers and tears (by the Bookworm Company of the Table 2 girls) for the 6th battalion of the Marine Corps a.k.a Huxley’s Whores in Battle Cry by Leon Uris.
+I received my first lesson on Communism and experienced the searing pain of unrequited love and tragedy in Ayn Rand’s, We the Living.
+There were weeks of loud cheers and tears (by the Bookworm Company of the Table 2 girls) for the 6th battalion of the Marine Corps a.k.a Huxley’s Whores in Battle Cry by Leon Uris.
 We really loved that book.

 I have so many favourites but today’s post is dedicated to those special books that sparked my interest, added a zing to my ordinary reading and learning.
 They opened my eyes to a whole new world and I believe, left me a tad wiser.
-Trust me , it was tough narrowing it down so I went back in time to figure out the ones that set me thinking.
+Trust me, it was tough to narrow down so I went back in time to figure out the ones that set me thinking.

 Anyway here it goes :-